• Skip to primary navigation

 Published by LAG, the book authors are Jan Luba QC and Beatrice Prevatt, both barristers at Garden Court Chambers in Lincolns Inn Fields, and Deidre Forster of Powell Forster Solicitors.
 You can buy Repairs: Tenants’ Rights online from Amazon (affiliate link).

-Filed Under: Review Tagged With: disrepair, social housing
+Filed Under: News and comment Tagged With: disrepair, Review, social housing

 You should always get independent legal advice before taking any action.